masiedunc/Election_Analysis/README.md

 ![Image 2](https://user-images.githubusercontent.com/102122063/164992867-0a567250-1826-4bc9-94be-a14feb69aa42.png)

-**Image 2:** *you can see the code that was used to retrieve the county with the largest number of votes followed by the code to retrieve the number of votes for each county and the calculation to find the percentage of votes for each county.*
+**Image 2:** *You can see the script that was used to retrieve the county with the largest number of votes followed by another script to retrieve the number of votes for each county and the calculation to find the percentage of votes for each county.*

 - The candidate results were:
     - Charles Casper Stockham received 23.0% of the vote and 85,213 number of votes.